jakecoffman/gorunner/README.md

 gorunner
 ========

-gorunner is an attempt to create a continuous integration web server written in golang.
+gorunner is an attempt to create a continuous integration web server written in Golang.

-As development occurs, I hope reusable code and interfaces develop since go is a relatively new language.
+This project is a work-in-progress but development is not very active.
+I accept pull requests but also if you want to take it in a different direction let me know and we can collaborate.

 Installation instructions
 ----

-	$ cd $GOPATH/src
 	$ go get github.com/jakecoffman/gorunner
-	$ cd github.com/jakecoffman/gorunner
+	$ cd $GOPATH/src/github.com/jakecoffman/gorunner
 	$ go run main.go

 Or, you know, whatever works.